edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 - `Tags` - optional comma separated list of additional tags to add to the metric in to form "tag:value,..."

 !!! example
-    ```toml
+    ```yaml
-        [Writable.Pipeline.Functions.ToLineProtocol]
+        ToLineProtocol:
-          [Writable.Pipeline.Functions.ToLineProtocol.Parameters]
+          Parameters:
-          Tags = "" # optional comma separated list of additional tags to add to the metric in to form "tag:value,..."
+            Tags: "" # optional comma separated list of additional tags to add to the metric in to form "tag:value,..."
     ```

 !!! note